CatGirlEmily/minecraft-master-mode/README.md

 - diamonds no longer generate as ores
 - difficulty is set to hard
 - end crystals respawn in 60 seconds unless all of them are destroyed at the same time
+- trees no longer drop saplings
+- lapis ore drops only one lapis

 # IF YOU EXPERIENCE LOW TPS
 this is caused by **one**, and only one thing. *follow range*. in order to get tps back to normal, type